 International Labour Day remembers May 1, 1886, when more than 300,000 workers in the United States started the strike for the 8 hour workday.
 Many of today's May Day celebrations commemorate the Haymarket Affair.
-Those lost to the bombing and ensuing violence at the police break-up of a workers’ rally in Haymarket Square, Chicago, only three days into the strike are remembered by many as the "Haymarket Martyrs."
-Eight people were charged and four anarchists were hanged in connection to the blast.
+Those lost to the bombing and ensuing violence at the police break-up of a workers’ rally in Haymarket Square, Chicago, are remembered by many as the "Haymarket Martyrs."
+Eight people were charged and four anarchists were hanged in connection with the blast.
 The strike dissipated soon after.

 A few years after the Haymarket Affair, some labor parties in Europe took up the cause to commemorate the Haymarket Martyrs and carry on the fight for the 8 hour workday.
 In 1889, the International Socialist Conference declared May Day as the commemorative celebration it's known as in most of the world today.
 In the United States, Labor Day was poignantly slotted for celebration in September in 1894.
 In 1958, during the red scare, President Eisenhower even went so far as to declare May 1 "Loyalty Day," avoiding any hint of federal recognition for a holiday dear to the world's communists, socialists, and labor parties.

 Understanding the radical roots of this day of international action is a chance both to give thanks for the groundbreaking work that has already been done for global workers' rights and recognize the work still left to us.